 Review:

-HP is one of the key contenders in the laptop world and is among the best laptop brands that rank high when it comes to many buyers.
+HP is one of the key contenders in the laptop world and is among the best PC brands that rank high when it comes to many buyers.

 The HP Pavilion Business Laptop is great for business Zoom meetings, as the name suggests.